-The Authority has implemented the applicable accounting standards for pension plans and other postemployment benefits other than pension plans.
-As a result of implementing these accounting standards for pension and OPEB, the Authority is reporting a significant net pension liability and related deferred inflows of resources for the fiscal year which have a negative effect on net position.
+As a result of implementing the accounting standard for pension and OPEB, the Authority is reporting a significant net pension liability and related deferred inflows of resources for the fiscal year which have a negative effect on net position.
 In addition, the Authority is reporting a net OPEB asset, deferred outflows of resources and a decrease in expenses related to pension and OPEB, which have a positive impact on net position.
 The change in pension and OPEB expense is the difference between the contractually required contributions and the pension and OPEB expense resulting from the change in the liability that is not reported as deferred inflows or outflows.
+These amounts can be found in the reconciliation of the statement of revenues, expenditures and changes in fund balances of governmental funds to the statement of activities.
 To further explain the impact of these accounting standards on the Authority's net position, additional information is presented below.

-2021 2020
+2022 2021

-Deferred outflows-pension \$ 33,615 \$ 46,465
+Deferred outflows - pension \$ 54,304 \$ 33,615

-Deferred outflows-OPEB 16,092 53,283
+Deferred outflows - OPEB - 16,092

-Net OPEB asset 31,926 -
+Net OPEB asset 49,081 31,926

-Deferred inflows-pension (88,061) (56,691)
+Deferred inflows - pension (145,026) (88,061)

-Deferred inflows-OPEB (99,289) (36,332)
+Deferred inflows - OPEB (55,052) (99,289)

-Net pension liability (203,163) (262,291)
+Net pension liability (117,368) (203,163)

-Net OPEB liability - (249,870)

-Impact of GASB No. 68 and GASB No. 75 on net position \$ (308,880) \$ (505,436)
+Impact of GASB 68 and GABB 75 on net position \$ (214,061) \$ (308,880)

-2021 2020

-Net gain (expense) impact \$ 196,556 \$ (51,733)
+Net expense impact \$ 94,819 \$ 196,556

-For 2021, the net gain impact of GASB 68 and 75 was \$196,556.
+For 2022, the net expense impact of GASB 68 and 75 was \$94,819.
 This was from reporting the decrease in the Authority's proportionate share of the pension and other post-employment benefit liability of the Ohio Public Employment Retirement board.
 This adjustment was a negative expense which decreased expenses.